SunnyLee216/MEDIQA-Chat-2023-SZU_Clinical/README.md

 However, due to my negligence, I had only conducted experiments in a conda environment before. **My experiments mainly used deepspeed, but I found that it could not be installed successfully via a Python virtual environment, so install.sh failed to install deepspeed, though I have completed the experiments on my local conda environment.**

 Our code is simply fine-tuned and the results are reliable.It's easy to reproduce the outcome on a conda environment. **Unfortunately, due to time constraints, I am unable to modify the code.
-I am very sorry.**
+I am very sorry.
+Nevertheless, I submitted it.**

 error raise, when pip install deepspeed: